 Finally, the bp Wind Energy team continues to increase their partnership with ONYX Insight –an industry-leading predictive analytics provider and a wholly owned subsidiary of bp.

 BPWE is the operating partner of the Cedar Creek 2 wind farm in Weld County.
 This 30,000-acre site has 122 turbines with a total capacity to generate over 248 MW of wind power.
 This would be enough electricity to power approximately 80,000 average homes for a year.

 Situated on a 5,400-acre site on the island of Maui, the Auwahi wind farm uses eight wind turbines to generate 21 MW of electricity.
 Its output can power the equivalent of about 6,800 homes each year.
 BPWE is a non-operating partner of Auwahi.

-BPWE owns and operates the Flat Ridge 1 wind farm and is the operating partner in the Flat Ridge 2 wind farm, both located west of Wichita.
-Spanning over 70,000 acres in Barber, Harper, Kingman and Sumner counties, these two farms have 314 turbines with the capacity to generate 520 MW of electricity, or enough to power about 140,000 average homes.
+BPWE owns and operates the Flat Ridge 1 and Flat Ridge 2 wind farms, both located west of Wichita.
+Spanning over 70,000 acres in Barber, Harper, Kingman and Sumner counties, these two farms have 314 turbines with the capacity to generate 514 MW of electricity, or enough to power about 167,000 average homes.

 In Benton County, BPWE operates the Fowler Ridge 1, 2 and 3 wind farms.
-Spanning over 42,000 acres, these farms have 355 wind turbines with 600 MW of total generating capacity, which can power about 160,000 homes for a year.
+Spanning over 42,000 acres, these farms have 355 wind turbines with 600 MW of total generating capacity, which can power about 195,000 homes for a year.

 BPWE's headquarters is located in Houston, along with a Remote Operations Center that centrally monitors all bp-operated wind farms – 24 hours a day, seven days a week – while working with colleagues in the field to enhance performance, reliability and safety.